 HP Print for Chrome was one of the early examples of a print stack ported from Windows/Mac to run on Chrome OS.
 Excellent work HP!
 The app is hugely popular – with millions of weekly users and provides all of the functionality that home users on Windows and Mac have come to expect.
-HP also include administration options via G Suite, using configuration files.
+HP also includes administration options via G Suite, using configuration files.

 Our advice to Education and Enterprise admins:

-All of these options are a bit hacky but if you have a printer that doesn’t work with the other solutions and you have time on your hands to get technical with printer configuration, this may just work.
+This option is a bit hacky but if you have a printer that doesn’t work with the other solutions and you have time on your hands to get technical with printer configuration, this may just work.
 YMMV.

 Home users, go with what works!
 Life is too short to spend time on printers…

 Good luck!
 Contact us if you need advice at firstname.lastname@example.org

 //directprint.io is a print management solution designed for Chromebooks and Windows.

 Article by David Jenkins, Founder directprint.io.
 Cloud Print, Chrome OS, Chrome are trademarks of Google Mac OS and CUPS are trademarks of Apple.

 "...Your software is the bomb.
 We are in love with it.
 This is going to solve so many of our issues with users and how they use our systems."